bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 Datafiles contain the `value` part of the pairs.
 For example, `RBC`, `WBC`, `0`, `1` etc.

-### Column: Notes
+### Field: Notes

 __Value Status__: OPTIONAL

-The `Notes` column in the data description may be used to store annotations, notes, comments on the row in the data dictionary and the corresponding column in the datafile.
-The values of this column are for human use and are not parsed to be used in a computational way.
+The `Notes` field in the data description may be used to store annotations, notes, comments on the row in the data dictionary and the corresponding field in the datafile.
+The values of this field are for human use and are not parsed to be used in a computational way.

 ## Template